 Shopping for earrings is no mean feat.
 First off, there are numerous metals you can choose from.
-The designs and styles are mind-boggling, and each metal has different variations as well.
+The designs and styles are mind-boggling, and each metal also has different variations.

 Take gold, for example.
 Lovers of gold have yellow, white, and rose gold to pick from.
 Which one of these do you go for?